a02387274/BIOL3070-Gagner/Final_RMarkdown_Mason_Gagner.md

 <!--Fill in prediction... e.g. If house finches are acting as important amplifying hosts, we predict that trapping locations where mosquitoes feed on house finches will also have higher rates of confirmed WNV in tested mosquito pools.-->

+If vaccines are effective at reducing mortality rates in infants, we will see a more significant decline in the mortality for those who are vaccinated compared to not.

 # METHODS

 <!--Fill in here, including overview of procedure and methods used for this project.
-&#10;To connect real-world-transmission data to laboratory findings, molecular tools are used.
-Polymerase chain reaction (PCR) is a method of DNA amplification used to determine what host species mosquitos have blood fed on by extracting the blood from the mosquito and sequencing the amplified DNA fragments.
-Primers are used in the amplification to make many copies of the DNA strands for better reading (Polymerase Chain Reaction (PCR), n.d.).
-Identifying the host correctly allows for connections to be made to determine feeding patterns and infection outcomes.
-&#10;-->
+-->

 ## First Analysis

-### Comparing Infant Mortality Rates
+### Comparing Infant Mortality Rates: Line Graph

-Line Graph:

 ``` r
 library(ggplot2)